 Our Legislative Advocacy campaign kicked off in October 2016, and will be a long-term effort to increase research funding for Stage IV metastatic cancer on a national level.
 We will also advocate for faster and easier access to health benefits and potentially life-saving, innovative treatments for MBC patients.
 Learn more about the plan, and about how you can participate.

-The 2018 Sea to Sea for Metastatic Breast Cancer Advocacy Campaign will kick-off in June and will include teams of two MBC patients and advocates that will travel across the U.S. to raise awareness of MBC and to educate patients how to effectively advocate for their own health.
+The 2020 Sea to Sea for Metastatic Breast Cancer Advocacy Campaign will kick-off in the spring of 2020 and will include teams of two MBC patients and advocates that will travel across the U.S. to raise awareness of MBC and to educate patients how to effectively advocate for their own health.